 In addition to the rock climbing and river fishing, the Monongahela National Forest area has a lot to offer as well.
 Don’t be surprised if you see horses along Swallow Creek’s trails— it’s equine-friendly.
 Nearby, the Dyrt Ranger Carrie J. writes of Meadow Creek at Lake Sherwood, “There are very few places in the Eastern United States that get dark enough to view the Milky Way.
 If you’re in the Monongahela area and you’ve never seen it before, definitely head up to Spruce Knob on a clear night.
 You won’t be disappointed.

-You can win free gear from IceMule and 19 other outdoor brands by reviewing campgrounds on The Dyrt.
-Share past camping experiences, photos, and videos to earn points towards monthly prizes in The 2018 Great Camping Giveaway!
+You can win a free cooler from IceMule and gear from 19 other brands by reviewing campgrounds on The Dyrt.
+Share past camping experiences, photos, and videos to earn points towards monthly prizes in this year’s camping contest!